SolonEDU/slate/source/includes/_proposals.md

 ## Create a Proposal

-> This endpoint creates a body like this:
+> This endpoint requires a body like this:

 ```json
 {